OmarShehata/webgpu-compute-rasterizer/code-overview.md

 let B = f32(colorBuffer.data[index + 2u]) / 255.0;
 ```

 X and Y are integers giving you the number of pixels offset from the top left origin.
-This is the logic used by `fullscreenQuad.wgsl` to put the pixels from color buffer to the screen.
+This is the logic used by `fullscreenQuad.wgsl` to put the pixels from the color buffer onto the screen.

 ### Model view projection matrix

-In order to transform from world space to screen space, we use a model view projection matrix, exactly how you would in a traditional graphics pipeline.

-Here it is generated using the [glMatrix](https://glmatrix.net/) library.

-We create a model view projection matrix that includes the camera position & model rotation at the beginning of the `addComputePass` function.
-It is sent to the shader as a 4x4 matrix of floats.
+We use a model view projection matrix generated using the [glMatrix](https://glmatrix.net/) library.
+It's created at the beginning of the `addComputePass` function, and sent to the shader as a 4x4 matrix of floats.
+This approach was taken from the [WebGPU rotating cubes example](https://austin-eng.com/webgpu-samples/samples/rotatingCube).

 ### Compute rasterizer pass